Practice Trial of Thomas Richardson

 Both prosecution and defense sought sociable

-jurists - those that "work well with others" to
+jurors - those that "work well with others" to

 determine a verdict which all jury members could